Assignments

 | Project Design Critique | Week 7 | In-class workshop.
 Each team presents their application domain, dataset, user problem, recommendation objective, baselines, evaluation plan, and ethical risks for peer critique. | Part of Participation |

-| Final Project Presentation | Week 13 | Teams present their implemented recommender, evaluation results, error analysis, ethical analysis, and future improvements. | Part of Project (30%) |
+| Final Project Presentation | Week 13 — Wed, 11 Nov 2026 | Teams selected to present at 29th STePS present their implemented recommender, evaluation results, error analysis, ethical analysis, and future improvements.
+They do not submit a project report. | Part of Project (30%) |

-| Final Project Report | Exam Period | Written report covering problem formulation, dataset preparation, baselines, model design, evaluation, error analysis, and ethical analysis. | Part of Project (30%) |
+| Final Project Report | Wed, 11 Nov 2026, 23:59 SGT | Teams not presenting at 29th STePS submit a written report covering problem formulation, dataset preparation, baselines, model design, evaluation, error analysis, and ethical analysis.
+They do not give a final project presentation. | Part of Project (30%) |

 Project Topics and Datasets